 Pancake kidney may be an incidental finding.
 However, they can present clinically becaus...

-Papillary cystadenomas of the epididymis are the second most common benign tumours of the epididymis after adenomatoid tumours.
-They are more common in young men.
-Approximately 30% of the patients have von Hippel Lindau disease and approximately 10% to 40% of patients with von Hippel-Lindau dise...
+Papillary cystadenomas of the epididymis are the second most common benign tumours of the epididymis after adenomatoid tumours and are common in patients with von Hippel-Lindau disease (vHL).

-Papillary renal cell carcinoma (pRCC) is one of the subtypes of renal cell carcinoma.
+Papillary renal cell carcinomas (pRCC) are the second most common histological subtype of renal cell carcinoma.

-This subtype may account 13-20% of all renal cell cancer.
+This subtype may account 13-20% of all renal cell cancer 1.
 There is slightly increased male predilection.

 The pararectal spaces are paired, triangular-shaped spaces in the posterior pelvis.